 If I group my list by country, I get the following:

 One platform I didn’t add here but I think it has good prospects is iFunded.
 It’s a good platform to invest in German real estate.
-It accepts investors worldwide, except from the US, Canada, Australia and Japan.
+It accepts investors worldwide, except the US, Canada, Australia and Japan.
 The interest rates offered are around 5% t0 7%, and the minimum investment varies by project, ranging from 250 EUR to 1000 EUR.
 I’ve been following it for a few months and it always seems to have some new projects and they get funded relatively quick.

 There’s also Crowdestor, another good platform from Latvia, that besides business loans offer real estate development loans with interest rates between 10% and 15%.
 You can read more about Crowdestor here.